Resource Round-up: Indigenous health

 - Indigenous Identity and Traditional Medicine: Pharmacy at the crossroads — An article on the past and current state of Indigenous health, revitalization of cultural autonomy and the role of pharmacists.
 (Canadian Pharmacists Journal)

-- Evidence based Medicine through an Indigenous Lens (1 CEU) — Webinar examining ways in which evidence-based medicine and Indigenous knowledges, practices and medicines are captured in the health care system.
+- Evidence based Medicine through an Indigenous Lens — Webinar examining ways in which evidence-based medicine and Indigenous knowledges, practices and medicines are captured in the health care system.
 (Dr. Jaris Swidrovich)

-- Indigenous Health Practitioners and Evidence Based Practice — A study outlining what constitutes evidence, how evidence is accessed, and how traditional knowledge is currently being integrated into health practice among Indigenous health practitioners.
-(National Collaborating Centre for Aboriginal Health)
+- Indigenous Health Practitioners and Evidence Based Practice — A study outlining what constitutes evidence, how evidence is accessed and how traditional knowledge is currently being integrated into health practice among Indigenous health practitioners.
+(National Collaborating Centre for Indigenous Health)

 Resources for implementing culturally safe practices